 The scale of the building is commanding.
 The wings running parallel to the Danube is 268 meters long, its width is at 123 meters.
 With these features it is longer than the Houses of Parliament in London.
 With its fabulous turret the dome leaps into the sky at a height of 96 meters.
 The façade is ornamented with 90 stone sculptures representing great figures from Hungarian history, and the red carpet running through the building is about 3 kilometers long.

 A visit to the Hungarian Parliament

 Seven hundred thousand visitors see the House of Hungarian Parliament annually; however, visits are restricted during weeks in which the National Assembly holds its plenary sittings.
 The Visitor Centre has longer opening hours from April to October from Monday to Sunday from 8 a.m. to 6 p.m., and shorter from November to April 8 a.m. – 4 p.m.
 Both individual and group tickets can be purchased.
-The admission fee is relatively cheap with great discounts for students and kids.
 Before entering the building you are required to read the dress code and code of conduct.
 The tour guides speak nine languages: Hungarian, English, French, Hebrew, German, Russian, Italian, Ukrainian and Spanish.
 Tickets can be booked in advance which makes the entry process easier and smooth-flowing.
-Guests of Members of Parliament may visit the chamber gallery on certain days.
 The tour departing from the Visitor Centre takes approximately 50 minutes; the main stops are the City Side Staircase XVII, the Chamber of Peers, the Lounge of the Chamber of Peers, the Dome Hall, and the Grand Stairway.
 All in all, this colossal edifice, having witnessed not only joyful moments but also a century of tragic events, presents itself to the visitors in its full splendor.